astronomer/docs/software/deploy-dags.md

 :::info

 When you enable DAG only deploys on a given Deployment, Astronomer Software spins up a component in the Deployment called the DAG deploy server.
-The default resources for the DAG deploy server are 1 CPU and 1.5 GB of memory, which allows you to push up to 15MB of compressed DAGs per deploy.
+The default resources for the DAG deploy server are 1 CPU and 1.5 GiB of memory, which allows you to push up to 15MB of compressed DAGs per deploy.
 To deploy more than 15MB of compressed DAGs at a time, increase the CPU and memory in the `resources` configuration by 1 CPU and 1.5MB for each additional 15MB of DAGs you want to upload.
 For more information, see [How DAG-only deploys work](#trigger-a-dag-only-deploy).

 :::